“Hand me my swish” is a real sentence that actually came out of my mouth the other night.

-Others in our party went a different direction with Savannah’s open container culture, like my brother who put his ramen noodles in a solo cup and took them out on the town.
+Others in our party went a different direction with Savannah’s open container culture, like my little brother who put his ramen noodles in a solo cup and took them out on the town.
 He doesn’t drink, but When in Rome.

 My song pick for this entry is Batushka’s “Утреня” (Utrenia), just because.

 Savannah, Georgia has a multitude of bars, taverns, cafes, pubs, and restaurants, and almost every place we walked into had a warm atmosphere with curious menus.